9 Best Ambient AI Medical Scribes 2026

 Glass also drafts problem-based assessment and plan sections grounded in the encounter context and linked evidence.
 Instead of forcing the clinician to open a separate reference tool, mentally synthesize the encounter, and then write the A&P from scratch, Glass brings note generation, diagnostic framing, and evidence-backed planning into the same workflow.
 It can also support real-time clinical Q&A during or after the encounter, grounded in medical literature, guidelines, and drug-reference material.

 Glass supports six documentation types: H&P, Progress Note, Clinic Note, Discharge Summary, Discharge Instructions, and Patient Handout.
 Custom templates allow practices to match their existing note structures.
-On the Max plan, Glass supports Epic, eClinicalWorks, and Athena clinical workflows, with direct write-back in supported setups that places the note in the correct encounter record.
+On the Max plan, Glass supports Epic, eClinicalWorks, athenahealth, and Elation clinical workflows that bring chart context into Glass via SMART on FHIR for chart-aware documentation and CDS review.

 Pricing: Glass offers a free Lite tier with limited ambient scribing and limited clinical decision support.
 Starter runs $20/month.
 Pro is $90/month with expanded features.
 Max at $200/month adds supported clinical workflows.